awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Spark
   + Introduced a new configuration property for Spark on YARN, `spark.yarn.executor.memoryOverheadFactor`\.
 The value of this property is a scale factor that sets the value of memory overhead to a percentage of executor memory, with a minimum of 384 MB\.
 If memory overhead is set explicitly using `spark.yarn.executor.memoryOverhead`, this property has no effect\.
 The default value is `0.1875`, representing 18\.75%\.
 This default for Amazon EMR leaves more space in YARN containers for executor memory overhead than the 10% default set internally by Spark\.
 The Amazon EMR default of 18\.75% empirically showed fewer memory\-related failures in TPC\-DS benchmarks\.
   + Backported [SPARK\-26316](https://issues.apache.org/jira/browse/SPARK-26316) to improve performance\.
++ In Amazon EMR version 5\.19\.0, 5\.20\.0, and 5\.21\.0, YARN node labels are stored in an HDFS directory\.
+In some situations, this leads to core node startup delays and then causes cluster time\-out and launch failure\.
+Beginning with Amazon EMR 5\.22\.0, this issue is resolved\.
+YARN node labels are stored on the local disk of each cluster node, avoiding dependencies on HDFS\.

 **Known Issues**
 + Hue \(Fixed in Amazon EMR release version 5\.24\.0\)